-- 4.5 Paragraphs 4.4 and 4.6 both make the same conclusion that "from a business perspective" the contractual provisions referred to above (in particular Section 12 requiring the Subpostmaster to make good losses) operate to the detriment of a Subpostmaster.
+- 4.5 Paragraphs 4.4 and 4.6 both make the same conclusion that "from a business perspective" the contractual provisions referred to above (in particular Section 12 requiring the Subpostmaster to make good losses) operate to the detriment of, and are unfair to, a Subpostmaster. - 4.6 The Contract is a business to business arrangement.
+Save in a few very narrowly defined areas (which are not applicable here), there is no general principle at law of whether the Contract is "fair" or not.
+The Report makes no reference to any other similar agency agreement or benchmarks that may provide a view on what is common practice.
+In Post Office's experience, the terms of the Contract are broadly similar to those used in franchising arrangements across the UK.